 Jeff: What did yesterday look like for you?

 Dan: (Laughs) Oh boy.
-That’s such an interesting question in this time because, compared to a normal day where you’ve got the structure of a routine, it’s hard to remember the structure of every day.
+That’s such an interesting question in this time because, compared to a normal day when you’ve got the structure of a routine, it’s hard to remember the structure of every day.

 Yesterday, I woke up and checked my email right away.
 I’m a volunteer with Engineers Without Borders, USA, which partners with communities in developing countries.
 I’m their lead education volunteer, so through the last couple of weeks I’ve been doing quite a bit of work related to their COVID-19 response.
 We’re developing a handbook of handwashing station designs that can be quickly put together in places where there’s not flowing water, so I was checking on the status of that.